daveRendon/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_07_explore_defender_apps.md

 This demo maps to the following Learn content:

 - Learning Path: Describe the capabilities of Microsoft security solutions
-- Module: Describe the threat protection capabilities of Microsoft 365
+- Module: Describe the threat protection capabilities of Microsoft Defender XDR
 - Unit: Describe Microsoft Defender for Cloud Apps

 ## Demo scenario